-Whether the landowner does not own water rights, or the land will not produce anything when it is farmed, a solar site lease can drastically increase the value of an otherwise dormant piece of land.
+Whether you do not own water rights or your land will not produce anything when it is farmed, a solar site lease can drastically increase the value of an otherwise dormant piece of land.

-In addition to the lease payments, most solar farms will also pay the taxes for a parcel of land they lease.
-As a result, landowners can turn an annual financial burden into an income-generating asset without having to pay for any site upgrades themselves.
+On top of the lease payments, most solar farm developers will also pay the taxes for the land they lease.
+As a result, you can turn an annual financial burden into an income-generating asset without paying for any site upgrades.

 4) Continue being a good neighbor

-Solar projects have a short construction period, typically lasting no more than two or three months.
-Once constructed, solar projects are unmanned facilities that generate no noise, no emissions, no lighting, and no traffic.
+Solar projects have a short construction period; afterward, they are unmanned facilities that generate no noise, no emissions, no lighting, and no traffic.

 5) Earn money while making a difference

-For many landowners, what they choose to do with their land is part of their legacy.
-While most people take pride in making a positive impact in their communities, many more people are beginning to consider what kind of positive impact they can pass on to future generations.
+What you choose to do with your land is part of your legacy.
+While most people take pride in leaving a positive impact on their families and loved ones, many more people are beginning to consider how they can better serve their neighbors, community, and the world.

 Leasing your land to a solar farm is a great way to do your part in helping the United States convert to a cleaner, renewable economy.
 A solar garden constructed on ten acres can offset the equivalent amount of CO2 as 2,950 acres of U.S. forests each year.

-This is a fantastic way for a landowner to pass on a reliable income stream while also being part of a cleaner future; it is a win-win.
+This is a fantastic way for a landowner to pass on a reliable income stream while being part of a cleaner future; it is a win-win for everyone.

-Whether landowners are interested in increasing the revenue your land generates, land banking your property until more lucrative future development opportunities are available or being part of the paradigm shift to renewable energy, a solar ground lease is a fantastic option for landowners.
-Pivot Energy’s team of experienced solar developers evaluate sites on a daily basis and would be happy to assess your land’s potential.
+Whether you are interested in increasing revenue, land banking your property until more lucrative future development opportunities are available, or contributing to the paradigm shift to renewable energy, a solar ground lease is a fantastic option.
+Pivot Energy’s team of experienced solar developers evaluate sites daily and would be happy to assess your land’s potential.